satheesh08/lookupViewer/Readme.md

 ## ⚙️ How It Works

-- Expects a **lookup field** on the current record that points to another SObject.
+- Expects a **lookup field** on the current record that points to another SObject (Here I used Account/Contact as child).
 - Uses `lightning/uiRecordApi` to:
   - Fetch the record ID and resolve the parent lookup reference
   - Retrieve display fields (like `Name`, `FirstName`, `LastName`, etc.)